dmitrychebayewski/hexagonal-library/cluster/readme.md

 ## Start Using The Code

 Assuming that your development environment meets the following prerequisites:
-- Windows 11 wit recent WSL or MacOs
+- Windows 11 with recent WSL or Mac Os
 - Docker desktop
 - minikube
 - kubectl

 start the workshop!
 Given you are familiar with Java, know how to set up TCP/IP networking and DNS, it will take you from 15 to 240 minutes to complete the exercise.